- IBM do partnerships with startups throw programs such as smart planet and leverage VC to better select them before acquiring them.

 Before heading to NY, we have been invited by Mike Grandinetti to attend the Fall CXO forum on "Best Practices on Global Innovation How Companies Innovate across distributed centers & teams" in Boston.
 EMC, IBM, Intuit, P&G top executives were sharing their view on global innovation.

-During this forum, I enjoyed a lot the exploitation and exploration paradigm.
+During this forum, I enjoyed a lot how critical is was to distinguish exploitation and exploration.
 Enterprise are great at exploiting innovations and startups great at exploring.
 Mike has been an amazing moderator for this event.
-I have rarely seen someone asking thought questions and not putting the interlocutor in defense mode, it is simply an art.
+I have rarely seen someone asking thought questions and not putting the interlocutor in defense mode, its simply an art.

 Here are how those enterprises deal with this dilemma or been great at both: